We answer some of the most common questions about air purifiers.

 Where should I place the air purifier?

-Our air purifiers are designed for purifying single rooms and therefore, it is recommended that you place your unit in a room where you spend most of your time.
 Check the air purifier's room size capacity before you buy.
 Smaller units are suitable for desks and offices, whereas larger tower air purifiers are perfect for living areas, lounge areas and bedrooms.
 Place your air purifier in the middle of the room instead of a corner for best air filtration results.

 How much space does an air purifier require?